Divorce for Men in Massachusetts

 - Avoid the common blunders of leaving offensive text or voicemail messages, spreading gossip, and using the children for spying.

 - Be thorough in preparing your financial statement.
-Don’t play dirty tricks such as hiding money by deferring salary and bonuses.
+Be 100% honest and transparent.

 - Always say “our” children and not “my” children.